grind-rip/docs/trees.md

 * **Internal Node**: Any node in a tree that has child nodes.
 * **External Node**: Any node in a tree that does not have child nodes.
 Also known as a leaf node.
 * **Neighbor Node**: Two nodes are considered neighbors if they are directly connected to each other by an edge.
 * **Node Depth**: The number of edges on the unique path from the root to the node.
-A tree with only one node (i.e., both root and leaf) has the depth and height zero.
+A tree with only one node (i.e., both root and leaf) has depth and height zero.
 * **Node Height**: The number of edges along the unique path from the node to a leaf.
 The height of the root is the height of the tree.
 * **Degree**: The degree of a node is the number of its child nodes.
-The degree of a tree is the maximum degree of all the node in the tree.
+The degree of a tree is the maximum degree of all the nodes in the tree.
 * **Distance**: The number of edges along the shortest path between two nodes.
 * **Level**: The level of a node is the number of edges along the unique path between it and the root node.
 This is the same as depth.
 * **Width**: The maximum number of nodes at any one level in the tree.